Gas System Dimensions and Tolerance

 If you have an under-gassed gun, you could resort to a lighter BCG, buffer, and/or buffer spring.
 However, even if you can get it to function properly, the gun will be much more sensitive to variations in temperature, soiling, lubrication, ammo, etc. and will be much less reliable.
 If you want to tackle the root cause, you need to focus on dimensions and tolerance.

-If you want to build an efficient gas system, you need to ensure the tolerances of each mating component are compatible with one each mate, if not compliant with the Military Specification.
+If you want to build an efficient gas system, you need to ensure the tolerances of each mating component are compatible with its mate, if not conformant to the Military Specification (which ensures compatible tolerances by design).

 • You can buy upper receiver assemblies and BCGs from a builder who understands tolerance and gauges components to ensure tight fit.
-Unfortunately, most builders and manufacturers don’t understand tolerance, and if they do, most don’t do anything to ensure a tight fit of the gas system (because it takes a lot of time and attention and consumers buy the products anyway).
+Unfortunately, most builders and manufacturers don’t understand tolerance, and if they do, they don’t give it much attention (because it takes a lot of time and effort and consumers buy the products either way).
 Do not trust the “Mil-Spec” label on consumer components, assemblies, and firearms.
 Consumer manufacturers use it as a buzz word and there is no verification or official compliance monitoring of the consumer market.

-If you have build (or re-build) an efficient system, you likely have more gas than you need, so you will need to manage it as an over-gassed gun.
-Our recommendation is to regulate the flow of gas with an adjustable gas block.
+If you build (or re-build) an efficient system, you likely have more gas than you need, so you will need to manage it as an over-gassed gun.
+Per the previous article, our recommendation is to regulate the flow of gas with an adjustable gas block.
 This approach will ensure that your gun will run under the best and worst of scenarios and can easily adapt to all conditions.
 If you go this route, you will have the most robust system available in an AR platform.

 Get Social - Share This Page!